-On November 5th people remember the plot to blow up the Houses of Parliament by celebrating ‘Bonfire Night’.
-All over Britain there are firework displays and bonfires with models of Guy Fawkes, which are burned on the fire.
+On November 5th people in Britain celebrate ‘Bonfire Night’.
+There are firework displays and bonfires with models of Guy Fawkes, which are burned on the fire.
 This video from The British Council’s Learn English site explores the origins of the festival and looks at how it’s celebrated now.

 Show students the picture and ask what the photos represent and if they are connected with each other in any way.